Even the tiniest spaces can produce great-tasting veg and one of the easiest ways to do it is by growing crops in pots.

 Discover which container crops to sow in May, for delicious pickings in small spaces, below.

-A quick-growing crop that takes up little space.
+Rocket is a quick-growing crop that takes up little space.
 Frequent pickings will encourage new growth.
 Rocket can be attacked by flea beetle, which makes holes in the leaves – to protect, cover the pot with a layer of fine mesh.

 Pot: Rocket needs a container at least 15cm deep.
 Grow in wooden crates, window boxes or growing bags.